crazyBaboon/mcalc/README.md

 - mpz_nextprime();
 - mpz_sqrt().

-Feel free to place requests for more function in the "issues" section :P
+Feel free to place requests for more functions in the "issues" section :P

 ## License ##